Dictation and Transcription

 professionals should not yet use speech-to-text.

-must spend more time on three things: (1) You
+you must spend more time on three things: (1)

-spelling, formatting, etc. Most times spoken
+proper grammar, spelling, formatting, etc. Most

-Transcriptionists take care of this for you.
+written.
+Transcriptionists take care of this for

 Reality creeps in where large organizations are

 requiring staff, due to hope of lowering costs, to